Timeline of reactions to the 2020 Hong Kong national security law (November 2020): Five Eyes Alliance expresses concern about the disqualification of legislators

-The vehicle of the ramen restaurant Betsutenjin was detained for inspection by the traffic police in Causeway Bay for violating the Road Traffic (Construction and Maintenance of Vehicles) Regulations.
-The car body is covered with the code name of the movement date and the Goddess of Democracy portrait sticker, which is believed by the police to block the light transmittance of the passenger's windows, while the cargo net is not secure.
-Ramen yellow shop Betsutenjin truck with protest sticker detained by police for inspection.

 Chinese University students launch a demonstration

 Dozens of students of the Chinese University of Hong Kong turned their graduation ceremony into a rare protest to commemorate the pro-democracy protests a year earlier.
 After the protest, the CUHK stated that the gathering and demonstration activities were suspected of violating the Restrictions on Gathering Order and the Public Order Ordinance.
-The school has already called the police this morning and strongly condemned the violations.
-National Security Department of the Police Force sent 300 police officers to the campus on the next day to investigate.
+The university, which had called the police, strongly condemned the protest.
+The National Security Department of the Police Force sent 300 police officers to the campus on the next day to investigate.

 20 November

-National Security Department went to CUHK to search for evidence
+National Security Department enters CUHK campus to search for evidence

-At about 3 pm, officers from the National Security Department of Police Force, accompanied by university security personnel, entered the CUHK campus to conduct investigations and search evidence, including 30 criminally damaged locations, and photographed multiple exterior walls and pillars.
+At about 3 pm, officers from the National Security Department of Police Force, accompanied by university security personnel, entered the CUHK campus to conduct investigations and search for evidence, including 30 criminally damaged locations, and photographed multiple exterior walls and pillars.
 Police officers also entered the dormitory area to investigate.
-The operation ended at 6 o'clock in the evening, and no one has been arrested.
-The Chairman of the Provisional Administrative Committee of the Student Union of CUHK, Owen Au Cheuk-hei, was very disappointed in the way the school handled the police and believed that it would undermine the mutual trust between the school and the students.
+The operation ended at 6 o'clock in the evening without arrests.
+The Chairman of the Provisional Administrative Committee of the Student Union of CUHK, Owen Au Cheuk-hei, expressed disappointment over the way the school had involved the police and believed that it would undermine the mutual trust between the school and the students.
 The Chinese University Staff Union and the Union of university and Tertiary Institutions issued a joint statement, strongly condemning the school's practice of reporting to the police.
 It deeply regretted this as a violation of educational philosophy.

-A spokesperson for the Liaison Office of the Central Committee of the Chinese Communist Party said that he firmly supports the SAR government in investigating and punishing suspected violations of the National Security Law in the Chinese University in accordance with the law.
+A spokesperson for the Liaison Office of the Central Committee of the Chinese Communist Party said that he firmly supported the SAR government in investigating and punishing suspected violations of the National Security Law in the Chinese University in accordance with the law.
 It accused the protesters of tarnishing the campus and seriously desecrating the feelings of the vast majority of graduates, relatives and friends.